When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 It’s not permitted to use NHS tests for travel, except for freight drivers in certain circumstances.
 Private tests can cost £120 on the high street or over £200 at some clinics.

-When we looked in early March, we found London Gatwick Airport’s drive-through test centre offers the cheapest PCR tests from £60 per passenger.
-These are taken by a clinician.
+As holiday travel beckons again, prices of tests are falling.
+When we looked in early March, we found London Gatwick Airport’s drive-through test centre offered the cheapest PCR tests from £60 per passenger.
 The most expensive test we found in London, with a standard 48-hour turnaround, was £214 – that’s a difference of £616 for a family of four.
+Tui’s offer, with test provider Chronomics, offers a substantial saving.

-What type of test do I need, PCR or antigen?
+What type of test do I need, PCR or lateral flow?

 Before paying for a test, it’s crucial to first check if you will be allowed into the country you are travelling.
-Many countries, like France and Spain, are only allowing entry to nationals or residents, with certain other exemptions.
-Because of the national lockdown the majority of travel from the UK is currently prohibited.
-You cannot take a holiday.
+Many countries, like France and Spain, are still only allowing entry to nationals or residents, with certain other exemptions.
+The majority of travel from the UK is still currently prohibited.
+You cannot take a holiday until 17 May at the earliest – and even then most countries will be off limits.

 Are all PCR tests accepted?